megabyte-labs/install.doctor/docs/scripts/before/run_onchange_before_17-install-mirage-firewall.sh.tmpl.md

 #     Mirage firewall so it can be used as a unikernel firewall VM.

 ### Update TemplateVMs
-logg info 'Updating TemplateVMs via `qubesctl`' timeout 900 qubesctl --show-output --skip-dom0 --templates state.sls update.qubes-vm
+logg info 'Updating TemplateVMs via qubesctl' timeout 900 qubesctl --show-output --skip-dom0 --templates state.sls update.qubes-vm

 ### Ensure mirage-firewall kernel folder setup